Brad-Hammond/BattleShips/README.md

 ![Wireframe Image](assets/images/WireframeImage.png)

-- The above image is my wireframe which I did before starting my project.
+- The above image is my wireframe which I completed before starting my project.
 - As this is a command line project there wasn't much to do in terms of styling however I still kept to the loading image and name in the final game.

 ## User Story